 Product videos can also help to reduce product return rates by providing customers with a clear understanding of the product before making a purchase.

 When creating product videos for your PDPs, it’s important to keep in mind your target audience and the message you want to convey.
 Make sure the video is high-quality and well-produced, highlighting the key features and benefits of the product.
-You can also leverage user-generated content, such as customer reviews or social media posts, to add authenticity and build trust with your customers.
+You can also leverage user-generated content platforms, such as customer reviews or social media posts, to add authenticity and build trust with your customers.

 Visible Size and Height of Your Models